TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### End User Experience

 After a user's certificate has been distributed to a system, those users can then connect to a radius network with certificate based authentication.
-### Importing a certificate

-If you have your own self-signed certificate, you can import the certificate and key to `/projectDirectory/Radius/Cert/` folder.
-Note: Please make sure the certificate and key name ends with `key.pem` and `cert.pem` (ex. `radius_ca_cert.pem` or `radius_ca_key.pem`)

-### Importing a certificate with a .pfx file

-In order to import a certificate from a .pfx file, the certificate and key needs to be extracted from .pfx file.

-1. Extract the private key: `openssl pkcs12 -in certfile.pfx -nocerts -out /projectDirectory/Radius/Cert/radius_ca_key.pem`
-   * Replace certfile.pfx to the file path of your .pfx file.
-Make sure the `radius_ca_key.pem` is saved or moved to `/projectDirectory/Radius/Cert/` directory
-   * This command will prompt for the .pfx password.
-NOTE: Please DO NOT FORGET the password as you will need it when generating user certificates.
-2. Extract the certificate: `openssl pkcs12 -in certfile.pfx -nokeys -out /projectDirectory/Radius/Cert/radius_ca_cert.pem`
-   *  Replace certfile.pfx to the file path of your .pfx file.
-Make sure the  `radius_ca_cert.pem` is saved or moved to `/projectDirectory/Radius/Cert/`  directory
-   *  Again, this command will prompt for the .pfx password

-NOTE: You will get prompted with the Key password Generating user certificates.
-The password will be saved as an Environment Variable.

-### MacOS
+### macOS

-In MacOS a user simply needs to select the radius network from the wireless networks dialog prompt.
+In macOS a user simply needs to select the radius network from the wireless networks dialog prompt.
 A prompt to select a user certificate should be displayed, select the user certificate from the drop down menu and click "OK"

 ![select network](./images/mac_radiusNetwork_step1.png)